danpozmanter/giraffe-api-template/README.md

-# Giraffe Template
+# Giraffe API Template

 ![Giraffe](https://raw.githubusercontent.com/giraffe-fsharp/Giraffe/master/giraffe.png)

-Giraffe web application template for the `dotnet new` command.
+Giraffe API template for the `dotnet new` command.
+Building off the original giraffe template.

+Updated to use dotnet core 3.1 (from 2.1), and to avoid using mono on linux.
+Also updated to change the defaults and remove Razor and DotLiquid, in favor of an API first approach.
+Now uses msbuild and dotnet pack instead of nuget pack - for improved cross platform compatibility.

 [![NuGet Info](https://buildstats.info/nuget/giraffe-template)](https://www.nuget.org/packages/giraffe-template/)